prolice/swffgUI-cc/README.md

 ## Installation
 ### Auto install Method (recommended)
 * Open the Foundry application and click **"Install Module"** in the **"Add-On Modules"** tab.
-* Type "swffg" in the Filter - window top right -
+* Type "Star Wars" in the Filter - window top right -
 * Click "Install"
 * Activate the module in your World using **Manage Modules** under the **Game Settings** tab and find swffgUI-cc.